-- 1. The Trustee established a Trust and Superannuation Fund known as THE SMITH FAMILY SUPER FUND ("the Fund") on 1 February 2016 and subsequently varied on 1 August 2018. - 2.
+- 1. The Trustee established a Trust and Superannuation Fund known as THE SMITH FAMILY SUPER FUND ("the Fund") on 1 February 2011. - 2.
 The purpose of the Fund is to provide superannuation benefits to Members and in the event of their death, for their Dependants and to act for such other purposes as permitted from time to time under the Superannuation Industry (Supervision) Act 1993 ("SIS Act") and Superannuation Industry (Supervision) Regulations 1994 ("SIS Regulations"). - 3.
-The Fund is a continuously complying SMSF and is to be maintained by the Trustee, the Trustee, Fund professionals and any other person for the benefit of Members of the Fund.
+The Leading Member is hereby appointed as the Leading Member of the Fund and will continue until no longer being able to continue due to death, mental incapacity or of their own choosing whereupon the Successor Leading Member, if alive and able, will become the new Leading Member.
+The process of passing down Leading Membership from the original Leading Member will continue indefinitely.
+In this Deed, the following person is appointed in the event of the death or incapacity of the preceding Leading Member Second Leading Member Max Smith. - 4.
+The settlement of this Deed, resolved by the Trustee as the replacement Governing Rules of the Fund ("Replacement Governing Rules"), ensures the purpose of the Fund are consistent with the SIS Act and SIS Regulations.